memewhales/Documentation/features/autobuyback.md

-# Autobuyback
+# 🔄 Auto Buyback

+Yoink features an **algorithmic buyback mechanism** for all coins created on the platform.
-An intelligent system that automatically purchases and burns tokens from the treasury pool when market conditions are favorable, helping stabilize token prices and reduce circulating supply.
+When market conditions are favorable, the system automatically purchases and burns tokens using the **treasury pool**, helping to stabilize prices and reduce circulating supply.

+This mechanism supports long-term **token health and sustainability**, ensuring a more stable experience for traders.
+**Treasury pools grow over time** through the fees accumulated from trading volume (see the [Fees](fees.md) page for details).

 ## 🎯 How Autobuyback Works